 Present and discuss proposals in a clear and persuasive manner.

 Understand the current landscape of project development in the Arts in Singapore.

 Your Course Instructor

-Dr Karin Oen is Principal Research Fellow at the Centre for Asian Art and Design, NTU ADM, and was recently Deputy Director, Curatorial Programmes for NTU Centre for Contemporary Art Singapore.
+Dr Karin Oen is Principal Research Fellow at the Centre for Asian Art and Design; School of Art, Design and Media at Nanyang Technological University, and was recently Deputy Director, Curatorial Programmes for NTU Centre for Contemporary Art Singapore.
 Prior to that, she was Associate Curator of contemporary art at the Asian Art Museum in San Francisco, where she played a pivotal role in the growth of the museum’s contemporary collection.

 Dr Oen holds a PhD in History, Theory and Criticism of Art and Architecture from the Massachusetts Institute of Technology, an MA in Modern Art History, Connoisseurship and Art-Market History from Christie’s Education and a BA with honours in Urban Studies, Art History minor, from Stanford University.

 Deeply engaged with the intersection of art, technology and culture, and the migration of people and ideas, Dr Oen is a global modernist whose curatorial practice spans the art and architecture from 19th through to 21st century.